DFE-Digital/find-a-tuition-partner/README.md

 dotnet ef migrations remove -p Infrastructure -s UI dotnet ef database update -p Infrastructure -s UI
 ```

+### Web assets

+From a command prompt, change to the `UI` directory and run `npm install` to install the dependencies.
+Then run one of the following commands:

+* `npm run build` to bundle the assets using webpack 5 in production mode
+* `npm run build:dev` to bundle the assets using webpack 5 in development mode
+* `npm run watch` to bundle the assets using webpack 5 in development mode and apply changes immediately when developing

 ### GOV.UK PaaS